GerHobbelt/owemdjee/README.md

 - **cld2-language-detect** [📁](./cld2-language-detect) [🌐](https://github.com/GerHobbelt/cld2) -- CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
 For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes.
 Optionally, it also returns a vector of text spans with the language of each identified.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text.
 - **cli11** [📁](./cli11) [🌐](https://github.com/GerHobbelt/CLI11) -- command line options parser
 - **clipp** [📁](./clipp) [🌐](https://github.com/GerHobbelt/clipp) -- commandline parser
+  - **left-for-dead**; reason: looks really nice, but MSVC coughs up some pretty-hard-to-diagnose compiler errors and warnings.
+The writer of this library is clearly better versed in writing C++ templating code than *me*, alas.
+Initial attempts to fix the issues left me in the dirt, humiliated, and reading up on the latest C++ *goodnesses* did not improve my success rate, alas.

 - **CLTune** [📁](./CLTune) [🌐](https://github.com/GerHobbelt/CLTune) -- automatic OpenCL kernel tuning for CLBlast: CLTune is a C++ library which can be used to automatically tune your OpenCL and CUDA kernels.
 The only thing you'll need to provide is a tuneable kernel and a list of allowed parameters and values.
 - **cmph-hasher** [📁](./cmph-hasher) [🌐](https://github.com/GerHobbelt/cmph) -- C Minimal Perfect Hashing Library for both small and (very) large hash sets.
 - **ColorSpace** [📁](./ColorSpace) [🌐](https://github.com/GerHobbelt/ColorSpace) -- library for converting between color spaces and comparing colors.